Fresh brake pads ready for replacement

 Brake pads are an integral part of your car's braking system.
 Simply put, they act as the cushion that stops your wheels from spinning.
 Your brake pads are attached to the calliper, which is attached to the disc, which turns the wheels.
 Every time you hit the brakes, the calliper presses the brake pads to the disc, and upon contact, slows down the vehicle.

-Once your brake pads are worn out, you lose your brakes.
-Worn-out brake pads will cause further damage to your calliper and disc, and you might end up in a fatal accident.
+Once your brake pads are worn out, your brakes reduce their effectiveness.
+Worn-out brake pads could further damage your calliper and disc, which poses a significant risk of an accident.
 When you think about it, brake pad change costs are a small price to pay for your safety.
 If you're wondering how much brake pads cost to replace, you can refer to the price lists below.

 Brake pad replacement price list